Dan Reeves: Coaching career

 Reeves was hired as head coach by the New York Giants for the 1993 season.
 In his first season, he led the Giants to an 11–5 record and a berth in the playoffs.
 Reeves's 1993 season record is the best ever for a first-year Giants coach, and he was named the 1993 Associated Press Coach of the Year after helping them improve from a 6–10 record in 1992.
 Reeves was fired after the Giants went 5–11 in 1995 and 6–10 in 1996.

 In 1997, Reeves was named the head coach of the Atlanta Falcons.
 Under his command the team, which had finished the 1996 campaign with a 3–13 record, steadily improved.
-After going 7–9 in his first season, the Falcons went 14–2 in 1998, going on to capture their first NFC championship.
+After going 7–9 in his first season in 1997, the Falcons went 14–2 in 1998, going on to capture their first NFC Championship.
 He became the third coach (after Bill Parcells and Chuck Knox) to lead three different franchises to the playoffs.
 Reeves coached the Falcons to a 12–2 record before being hospitalized for the final two regular season games to undergo quadruple-bypass heart surgery in December.
-Reeves managed to return to the sidelines just three weeks later to lead the Falcons to victory in their first NFC Championship.
+Reeves managed to return to the sidelines just three weeks later to lead the Falcons to victory against the Minnesota Vikings in the NFC Championship Game.
 During Super Bowl XXXIII, Reeves's Falcons were pitched against his former team, the defending champion Denver Broncos whose quarterback Elway was in his final season that had Shanahan as head coach.
 The Falcons lost, 34–19.
 In the process, Reeves earned the NFL's top coaching awards as he was named the 1998 NFL Coach of the Year.
-In 2003, after winning just three of the first thirteen games, Reeves asked to be released and the Falcons replaced him with Wade Phillips as interim coach for three games.
+In 2003, after winning just three of the first thirteen games, Reeves was fired and the Falcons replaced him with Wade Phillips as interim coach for three games.

 In 2007, Reeves had an active role in the startup of Georgia State University's football program.
 In January 2009, Reeves interviewed with the San Francisco 49ers for their offensive coordinator job.
 After negotiations with the Dallas Cowboys, Reeves became a consultant for the team in February 2009.
 This role was short-lived, lasting two days before Reeves turned in the keys to his office and left.
 Reeves and the Cowboys could apparently not reach conclusions as to Reeves's role with the team.
 In the days following, it was revealed that the dispute came down to a contract clause specifying a number of hours per week to be worked, which Reeves deemed insulting.